-I am interested in finding ways to convey the idea of movement and layering in my textile pieces and am working on experimental ways of joining multiple shapes to create illusions of movement and sometimes actual movement.
+I am interested in finding ways to convey the idea of movement and layering in my textile pieces and I’m currently working on experimental ways of joining multiple shapes to create illusions of movement and sometimes actual movement.

-I gained my Art Teachers Diploma from the University of Leicester after graduating from Birmingham and enjoys teaching and encouraging others to experiment and explore their ideas through textiles.
+I gained my Art Teachers Diploma from the University of Leicester after graduating from Birmingham and I enjoy teaching and encouraging others to experiment and explore their ideas through textiles.
 I offer textile workshops and lectures to Embroiderers' Guild Branches and Textile Groups both in this country and abroad.